Why You Should Target Zero-Volume Search Keywords

 Drive More Traffic

 There’s a vast pool of untapped keywords with zero reported search volume.
-These keywords might not generate huge traffic individually, but when used at scale—such as through content clusters on related topics—they can have a significant impact.
-If other sites don’t answer these specific queries, users are more likely to land on yours.
+These keywords might not generate huge traffic individually, but they can have a significant impact when used at scale—such as through content clusters on related topics.
+If other sites don’t answer these queries, users are more likely to land on yours.

 Better Audience Targeting